Writality

 CAMPFIRE WRITING

 There is a lot to like in Campfire Writing.
-It takes writers seriously, and that already puts it ahead of a lot of generic tools.
-The focus on worldbuilding is real, and it speaks directly to the kinds of projects that can become hard to manage.
+It takes writing seriously, and that already puts it ahead of a lot of generic tools.
+The focus on worldbuilding is there and many people love it.
+It works well, but has a different philosophy and focus to Writality.

 WHERE WRITALITY FEELS DIFFERENT